 The Licensure Appeal Panel consists of seven members.
-This panel may provide an opportunity for an appeal hearing following a recommendation from the West Virginia Department of Education’s Office of Educator Effectiveness and Licensure for a denial for cause using procedures established in West Virginia Board of Education Policies 5050 (West Virginia Commission for Professional Teaching Standards) and 1340 (Rules of Procedure for Administrative Hearings and Appeals).
+This panel may provide an opportunity for an appeal hearing following a recommendation from the West Virginia Department of Education’s Office of Certification for a denial for cause using procedures established in West Virginia Board of Education Policies 5050 (West Virginia Commission for Professional Teaching Standards) and 1340 (Rules of Procedure for Administrative Hearings and Appeals).

 The Professional Practice Panel consists of seven members.
 All contested cases of revocation are referred to the Professional Practice Panel by the State Superintendent of Schools for a review of the evidence and a recommendation regarding the proposed revocation.
 Any hearing held by the Professional Practice Panel shall be conducted in accordance with the procedures outlined in Policy 1340 (Rules of Procedure for Administrative Hearings and Appeals).

 Since its establishment, the Licensure Appeal Panel has been available to hear the appeals of applicants who were denied certification for cause.

 Since its establishment, the Professional Practice Panel has made recommendations to the State Superintendent for the revocation and/or suspension of certificates held by educators based on the findings of investigations conducted by the West Virginia Department of Education.